OneScreenfulOfPython/screenfuls/README.md

 * Create a folder called MyExample or whatever

-* Include a README.txt which includes a useful description of what the example does / shows plus an indication of any platform-specific or version-specific stuff.
+* Include a README which includes a useful description of what the example does / shows plus an indication of any platform-specific or version-specific stuff.